- Understanding Tor Usage with Privacy-Preserving Measurement [pdf] [BibTeX]

 -

-Private Web Search [pdf] [BibTeX] [software]
+Private Web Search [paper] [BibTeX] [software]

 Felipe Saint-Jean, Aaron Johnson, Dan Boneh, and Joan